Overall Score 5.1 Represents average audio ecosystem compatibility score.

 JBL Tour Pro 2 support AAC, a codec used for Bluetooth audio.
 It supports 24-bit audio at 250kbps.
 Since it uses psychoacoustic modeling, it can provide better results than other codecs at the same bit rate.

-Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the JBL Tour Pro 2 will work fine with your iPhone.
-If you are planning on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.
+Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the JBL Tour Pro 2 will work well with your MacBook.
+If you intend on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.

 The Marshall Minor III support APTX HD, an audio codec for Bluetooth devices that are developed by Qualcomm.
 It supports high-quality 24-bit audio (at a bit rate of 576kbps).